Research Article

 Abstract

-The potential of acid modified Vigna subterranean Shell as an eco-friendly adsorbent for the removal of Pb2+ and Cd2+ ions from aqueous solution was investigated in batch experiment.
-The effect of adsorbate pH was studied between pH 2 - 12 at 298 K. The adsorption thermodynamic was investigated at the range of 40˚C - 80˚C with 50 mL, of each adsorbate solution and the adsorbent dosage from 0.5 g – 2.5 g at 1 h.
-An optimum adsorption efficiency of 99.784 (%) and 82.260 (%) was achieved for Lead and Cadmium at 298 K respectively.
-Adsorption isotherms were studied by fitting the results obtained to different isotherm models so as to elucidate the mechanism of interaction between the adsorbent and adsorbate.
-Results obtained indicated that the Freundlich isotherm model describes the interaction adequately with a R2 values of 0.987 and 0.962 for Lead and Cadmium respectively, indicating a multilayer adsorption mechanism for Lead and Cadmium sorption by the adsorbent.
-R² values of 0.0800 and 0.0086 were obtained for the pseudo-first-order kinetic model plot, while 0.9999 and 0.9998 R² values were obtained for the pseudo-second-order model plot, an evident that the adsorption process is best described by the Blanchard pseudo-second-order kinetic model, a suggestion that chemisorption dominated the reaction.
-The positive values (+6.265 and +1.348 kJmol-1) obtained for ΔH0 for both Lead and Cadmium, was an indication of endothermic reaction.
+The potential of acid-modified Vigna subterranean shells as an eco-friendly adsorbent for the removal of Pb2+ and Cd2+ ions from aqueous solutions was investigated in batch experiments.
+The effect of adsorbate pH was studied between pH 2-12 at 298 K. The adsorption thermodynamic was investigated at the range of 40˚C - 80˚C with 50 mL, of each adsorbate solution and the adsorbent dosage from 0.5 2.5 g at 1 h.
+An optimum adsorption efficiency of 99.784 (%) and 82.260 (%) was achieved for lead and cadmium at 298 K, respectively.
+Adsorption isotherms were studied by fitting the results obtained to different isotherm models, to elucidate the mechanism of interaction between the adsorbent and adsorbate.
+The results indicated that the Freundlich isotherm model adequately describes the interaction with R2 values of 0.987 and 0.962 for lead and cadmium respectively, indicating a multilayer adsorption mechanism for lead and cadmium sorption by the adsorbent.
+R² values of 0.0800 and 0.0086 were obtained for the pseudo-first-order kinetic model plot, while 0.9999 and 0.9998 R² values were obtained for the pseudo-second-order model plot, an indicating that the adsorption process was best described by the Blanchard pseudo-second-order kinetic model, suggesting that chemisorption dominated the reaction.
+The positive values (+6.265 and +1.348 kJmol-1) obtained for ΔH0 for both lead and cadmium indicate an endothermic reaction.

 Abstract Keywords